 Key outputs over the years

-- While small in scale, platform work has been dynamically developing in the last decade and is expected to continue doing so in the future.
+- While small in scale, platform work has been dynamically developing in the past 15 years and is expected to continue doing so in the future.
 Extending the knowledge base and generating reliable estimates on an ongoing basis will help to inform policymaking in this area.

 - High on the present agenda is the employment status of platform workers and their potential misclassification.
 Employment status is important as it affects workers’ rights and entitlements.

-- Emerging issues that are specific to platform work relate to, for example, labour market opportunities versus employment quality, transparency of algorithmic management and control, fairness and portability of ratings, cross-border aspects, competition law and consumer protection.
+- Emerging issues that are specific to platform work relate to, for example, transparency of algorithmic management and control, fairness and portability of ratings, cross-border aspects, competition law and consumer protection.